Chorus/Note-Documentation/docs/AccountSetUp.md

 ---
 Welcome, we’re excited for you to get started!
 Follow the steps below to set up your account.

-1. Download Note from the app store by searching Note ABA.
+1. Download Note from the app store by searching "Note ABA".
+(On Android devices, search "Note for Autism Care" in the Google Play Store).
 2. Click Confirm Account on the Note invite email you received.
 3. Create and confirm a password and click Create.